 The Keeper Who Left First

-Knut was two years old.
-He continued to live at the zoo, and people continued to come.
-But the person who had started his life, the person who had been there before anything else, was gone.
+Knut was not yet two years old.
+He went on living at the zoo, and people went on coming to see him.
+But the person who had built his first world, the one who had been there before food, before crowds, before any of it, was gone, and a bear has no way to be told why.

 6